usememos/memos/README.md

 ## Features

-- 🦄 Fully open source;
+- 🦄 Open source and forever free;
-- 📜 Writing in plain textarea without any burden,
+- 🚀 Support for self-hosting with `Docker` in seconds;
-  - and support some useful markdown syntax 💪.
+- 📜 Plain textarea first and support some useful markdown syntax;
-- 🌄 Share the memo in a pretty image or personal page like Twitter;
-- 🚀 Fast self-hosting with `Docker`;
-- 🤠 Pleasant UI and UX;
+- 👥 Collaborate and share with your teammates;
+- 🧑‍💻 RESTful API for self-service.

-## Deploy with Docker
+## Deploy with Docker in seconds

 ### Docker Run